Amazon Web Services main image

 Amazon SQS

 Amazon Simple Queue Service is a cost-efficient message queuing solution.
 It is a virtual middleware that puts messages in a queue.
-This is necessary when there are limitations to the number of requests a particular system can process.
-For example, our client, SOLD.com, is using the Salesforce CRM, which only permits 30k requests per day.
-During various marketing campaigns, this number gets surpassed very quickly.
-If our team hadn’t implemented a queuing solution, all the messages above 30k would have been lost.
+Some systems have a limit on the number of requests that they can process in a certain amount of time.
+For example, our real estate client uses Salesforce CRM.
+It only permits 30k requests per day.
+During marketing campaigns, the number of requests is much higher.
+If our team hadn’t set up a queuing solution, our client would have lost all the messages above 30k.

 Amazon Redshift